open/close all folders

 - A psychopathic paranormal investigator who constantly harasses a boy in his class, breaking into his house and throwing meat at him.
 Dib, Invader Zim

 - An emotionless girl who initiates a repeating time loop in order to continue stalking another girl she is obsessed with and keep her from gaining magical powers, in the process compounding the power of a world-devouring Eldritch Abomination with every new iteration of said loop.
-Apart from treating her teammates in a very cold manner, she routinely murders an adorable wish-granting alien who is trying to save the universe, and who granted her the time-warping powers in the first place.
+Apart from treating her teammates in a very cold manner, she routinely murders an adorable wish-granting alien who is trying to save the universe, which is in fact the very same one who granted her the time-warping powers in the first place.
 Homura Akemi, Puella Magi Madoka Magica

 Some New Guy

-- A bloodthirsty, sadistically brutal warlord who reguraly abuses her daughters.
+- A bloodthirsty, sadistically brutal warlord who regularly abuses her daughters.
 She abused one daughter so cruelly and horrifically that she was traumatized and became a bitter, nihilistic misanthrope.
 When that same daughter finally tells her what a monster she is, she cuts her down in cold blood.
-Quian'tana, Drow Tales
+Quian'tana, Drowtales

 - A soldier brainwashed from childhood then cloned so that his parents would think he died of natural causes.
 As an adolescent, was subject to experimental and potentially fatal or life-crippling body enhancers and steroids.
 This was all done in the name of silencing political dissidents.
 He would later become a key figure in a war against a interstellar alliance of extraterrestrials in an effort to crush their religious beliefs, leading some of them to believe he was demon.
 Before the war was over, he would destroy more than one of the aliens holy artifacts and drive them to the point of civil war.
 Eventually developed a habit of doing things simply because a voice in his head told him to.
 Master Chief, Halo